kamranahmedse/developer-roadmap/src/data/roadmaps/redis/content/xread@4sKiAtX5aIL4NDsQkilNC.md

 # XREAD

-The XREAD command reads data from one or more streams, only returning entired with an ID greater than the last recieved ID.
+The XREAD command reads data from one or more streams, only returning entries with an ID greater than the last received ID.

 Learn more from the following resources: